-GRAI is an association of animal rescue and rehoming organisations in Ireland.
-All member organisations are dedicated to the rescue, rehabilitation and rehoming of abused and abandoned greyhounds.
-We take in greyhounds from dog pounds, members of the public, veterinary surgeries and the police.
-We also help responsible trainers and owners re-home their greyhounds when they are no longer used for racing or breeding.
+GRAI is a registered charity association of Irish animal rescue organisations and individuals dedicated to promoting greyhounds as pets and acting as advocates for the breed in Ireland.
+Our focus is on education and awareness of the plight of racing greyhounds, so we do not home dogs directly.
+All member organisations are involved with the rescue, rehabilitation and rehoming of abused and abandoned greyhounds.
+They take in greyhounds from dog pounds, members of the public and veterinary surgeries.
+They also help responsible trainers and owners re-home their greyhounds when they are no longer used for racing or breeding.

 GRAI promotes best practice in greyhound welfare.
 Membership is open to Irish charities and not for profit organisations, who rescue and rehome greyhounds.
-If your organisation is interested in becoming a member, please use the contact form or send an email to firstname.lastname@example.org for more information.
+If your organisation is interested in becoming a member, please send an email to firstname.lastname@example.org for more information.

 A Noble History